zCFD/foamTozCFD/README.md

 ## Run instructions:

-To get a list of the available options run
+To convert a case run foamTozCFD in your OpenFOAM case directory.
+The output will be created in a directory called "zCFDInterface" in the case directory.
+To get a list of the available options run.
 ```
 source ~/OpenFOAM/OpenFOAM-X.X/etc/bashrc
 foamTozCFD -help
 ```

 ### Mesh conversion

+The mesh conversion will create a zCFD compatable HDF5 mesh file and also a python diction containing the boundary condition to zone mappings for zCFD.

 ```
 source ~/OpenFOAM/OpenFOAM-X.X/etc/bashrc